The Biostatistics Student Consulting Center

 I am a postdoc, research scientist, faculty member, visiting scholar, alumna/alumnus, student not affiliated with HSPH or HILS, etc. Can I access BSCC services?

 No. Please see “who is eligible to access BSCC services” for a list of eligible clients.
-As an alternative, Harvard Catalyst offers a biostatistics consulting service which may be available to you.
+As an alternative, Harvard Catalyst offers a biostatistics consulting service that may be available to you.

 I am looking to hire a biostatistics graduate student as a research assistant.
 Can the BSCC help?